Request for Proposals 2017

 On a separate page, prepare an itemized budget that lists expected costs for the project.
 Eligible expenses include consultant fees, equipment, travel, etc. Administrative (overhead, indirect) costs are not allowed.
 Estimates are acceptable, but they must be realistic.
 Please translate the amounts into US dollars.
 List any other sources of support you are currently receiving or expect to receive and other applications that relate to the current one.

 Letter of Support

-Two letters of support are recommended, but not required.
-These can be included in the electonric file or sent separately.
-Note that these letters, if sent separately, must arrive on or before the deadline (April 22nd, 2013) in order to be considered.
+Letters can be included in the electronic file or sent separately by the letter-writer.
+Note that these letters, if sent separately, must arrive on or before the deadline (April 10th, 2017) in order to be considered.
 If more than two letters are sent, only the first two received will be read.

 Limit to One Proposal